 Drinking Alcoholic Beverages

 All alcohol dehydrates the skin.
 This means your skin will appear less plump and fresh the morning after you drink alcohol.
 Over time, your skin will lose elasticity and form wrinkles due to a lack of hydration.
+According to reputed Cosmetic surgery perth, one of the main reasons why a person looks older than they are is because of the unnecessary consumption of additional fat-containing food and carbonated alcoholic beverages which ends up loosening the skin, thus showing premature signs of aging.
 “Additionally, alcohol can have a huge negative impact on your vitamin A level, which is a very important antioxidant for your skin and body, and it is vital in the regeneration of new cells.
 Vitamin A is also extremely important in the production of collagen.
 When you have lower amounts of collagen, you lose elasticity in your skin,” says Dr. Sami.
 Collagen and elasticity keep your skin supple, taut, and looking young.

 “Gum chewing produces a type of wrinkle that I see quite often on the lower mouth,” says Dr. Sami.
 Additionally, it causes other issues in the mouth structure.
 This is an easy habit to give up in the name of preserving your skin.

 When you sleep in your makeup, you’re basically asking for wrinkles.
 The makeup and environmental pollutants you accumulate during the day seep into your pores, breaking down collagen and elastin.
 This can speed up the aging process and leave you with fine lines and wrinkles.
 “Cleanse and moisturize your skin every night before bed,” Dr. Sami cautions.